belalhossain22000/basic-problem-solving/README.md

 Advantage:More readable and concise compared to callbacks and promises also built-in error handling with try-catch blocks.Can be used with promises and async functions.void callback hell by chaining asynchronous operations in a more readable way.Built-in error handling with catch method.Can be combined or transformed using higher-order functions such as .then and .map.
 In conclusion, it’s a trade-off between simplicity and readability.
 Callbacks are the simplest to understand and widely supported but can lead to callback hell.
 Promises are more readable and have built-in error handling, but are less widely supported.
 Async/await is the most readable.

+### 4/How can you use TypeScript's enums, and what are their advantages?.

+Enums can be used in a variety of ways.
+For example, you can use them to:

+Define a set of possible values for a function parameter or return value.Create a list of options for a user interface element.Represent different states in a machine state diagram.Enums can also be used to improve the type safety of your code.
+For example, if you have a function that takes a Weekday enum as a parameter, you can be sure that the function will only be called with a valid weekday value.

+Here are some of the advantages of using TypeScript enums:

+ Enums can make your code more readable by replacing magic numbers with named constants.
+Enums can make your code more maintainable by making it easier to understand and change the meaning of the constants.
+Enums can improve the type safety of your code by ensuring that variables and functions are used with the correct values.Overall, TypeScript enums are a powerful tool that can make your code more readable, maintainable, and type-safe.